TURISMO VELOCE 800 LUSSO

 Enjoy the ride

 The Turismo Veloce stands out immediately as an MV Agusta, despite the fact that it expresses a stylistic concept which is uncommon for the brand from Schiranna.
 The overall compact sensation provided by the size of the three-cylinder engine, further reduced by the hydraulic clutch control, is expressed in extremely well balanced volumes on the two axles, even with the side panniers mounted.
 This accessory was actually the cornerstone of the Turismo Veloce's overall design on which a slim, sleek and exclusive bike was built, but also functional and innovative.
 With a 30 litre capacity each, they integrate perfectly and smoothly with thebike thanks to a special saddle mounting frame on the two sides with builtin passenger hand grips.
-Besides the aesthetics, these side panniers (color coded to match the body) have a regular volume that accommodates a flip up helmet and they have two indentations where the legs can rest comfortable.
+Besides the aesthetics, these side panniers (colour coded to match the body) have a regular volume that accommodates a flip up helmet and they have two indentations where the legs can rest comfortable.
 Even the fuel tank, particularly narrow in the area that comes into contact with the knees, demonstrates an evolution both in terms of style and capacity (22 litres), conveying a general feeling of three dimensionality also emphasised by the design of the Full LED light clusters and the new three-muffler exhaust layout, which are now quadrangular.
 The semi-fairing, with a clean and tidy design, joins the tank to the top fairing which has an adjustable windshield (up to 60 mm).
 Inside it space for two glove-boxes was found which snap closed, whereas the hand guards have built-in turn indicators.
 The two saddle portions are particularly refined and comfortable, with the passenger seating area perforated and sporting exposed stitching.
 The lightweight alloy wheels are also brand new and the rear has a 6 inch channel.

 FRAME AND SUSPENSION